Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine: Numerical Demonstration

 \subsubsection{Simulation details}

-We performed simulations using the anharmonic potential system employed in our previous study.\cite{KT24JCP1} Thus, we considered a quartic anharmonic potential with the external interaction described as $X_{\rm A}(\hat q)= \hat q$.
+We performed simulations using the anharmonic potential system employed in our previous studies.\cite{KT24JCP1,KT24JCP3} Thus, we considered a quartic anharmonic potential with the external interaction described as $X_{\rm A}(\hat q)= \hat q$.
 The potential function in Eq.~\eqref{eq:DefSysH} is expressed as

 where the constants are given by $U_2 = 0.1$, $U_3= 0.02$, and $U_4=0.05$.
-Numerical calculations were carried out to integrate the thermodynamic HEOM in the quantum cases and the thermodynamic Kramers equation in the classical cases.
-The detailed conditions for the numerical calculations, including the working parameters, are presented in Table \ref{table:SimDetail} and in Ref.~\onlinecite{KT24JCP1}
+Numerical calculations were performed to integrate the T-QFPE in the quantum cases and the T-KE in the classical cases.
+The detailed conditions for the numerical calculations, including the working parameters, are presented in Table \ref{table:SimDetail} and in Ref.~\onlinecite{KT24JCP1}.
+Source code and results for the quasi-static case are presented in Ref.~\onlinecite{KT24JCP3}.